 After the installation and optimization of Windows, it is time to clean up the unnecessary files of the hard disk.
 Deleting the unnecessary files, followed by a defragmentation of the hard disk improves system performances significantly.
-Do not expect any miracles, but every small improvement is important.
-In comparison to Windows XP, there are not that many files to delete safely in Windows Vista.
-Besides that, removing the files is not always that easy because they have been secured.
-But there are still files which can be deleted safely and create additional free space.
+Do not expect miracles, but every small improvement is important.
+Because some files are secured, it is not always easy to delete files.
+But there are still a lot of files which can be deleted safely to create additional free space.

+There are a lot of files stored on the hard disk during the installation of Windows and programs, some of them can be deleted safely afterwards (like the folder Windows.old with the files of the old Windows installation and the history of the browser).
+Most of these files can be deleted using the Disk Cleanup tool.
 Disk Cleanup is available by right clicking the Windows partition (the C: partition in most cases) in the Windows Explorer and select Properties, tab General, button Disk Cleanup, option Files from all users on this computer.
-On the first tab select all categories of files (except the Office Setup files, these can still be of use later on) and delete the files by clicking OK.
+On the first tab select all categories of files (except the Office Setup files, these can still be of use later on) and delete them by clicking OK.

 |